simpleesamm/Object-Detection/README.md

-# Object-Detection
-General Repository for Yolov4_Darknet & Tensorflow Object Detction
+# General Repository for Yolov4_Darknet & Tensorflow Object Detection

 This is my main object detection pipeline where you can train a model from scratch with darknet and further port it to Tensorflow if needed.